Enterprise AI Code Assistants for Air-Gapped Environments

 -

-Cloud vs On-Prem: Amazon CodeWhisperer and GitHub Copilot are excellent in capability but are cloud-only.
+Cloud vs On-Prem: Amazon Q Developer (formerly CodeWhisperer) and GitHub Copilot are excellent in capability but are cloud-only.
 They are not options for truly air-gapped sites.
-They could be considered in less restrictive enterprises (perhaps those that can allow egress through a proxy and trust the vendor’s data handling), but in high-security cases, they’re usually disallowed.
-For such environments, the realistic choices narrow to Tabnine, Qodo, Sourcegraph Cody, or open-source solutions.
+Notably, Copilot is not available for GitHub Enterprise Server, confirming the lack of on-premises options.
+They could be considered in less restrictive enterprises (perhaps those that can allow egress through a proxy and trust the vendor's data handling), but in high-security cases, they're usually disallowed.
+For such environments, the realistic choices narrow to Tabnine, Qodo, Sourcegraph Cody, Augment Code, or open-source solutions.

 -